 Their respective fates are also quite different.
 Dennis becomes Fausto's bodyguard and Renalda's lover, Miss Purdah is very clearly killed during the estate collapse, and Eldona's fate is uncertain.
 She doesn't appear with Alvin in the news report, so she may have died in the estate collapse.
 Likewise, the fact that Alvin survived also indicates that she may have as well.

-Although Transformers villain Megatron is usually the Big Bad, he is presented as the Dragon in the live-action film series, specifically Revenge Of The Fallen.
+Although Transformers villain Megatron is usually the Big Bad, he is presented as the Dragon in the live-action film series, specifically Transformers: Revenge of the Fallen.
 In this continuity, Megatron serves The Fallen as a master, and is sent on missions to enforce his master's will.
 The Fallen himself doesn't fight and actively go on missions himself until the climactic final battle in the second movie.
 However, he is killed during this battle, quite possibly setting Megatron up for the Big Bad role once again, just like all his other incarnations.

 Megatron appears to be the Big Bad in the third film up until the point when Sentinel Prime's Face–Heel Turn is revealed.
 After that, Megatron believes that Sentinel will allow him to remain in command of the Decepticons and become his dragon.
 Megatron's decision to betray Sentinel and help Optimus in the final battle comes when Carly throws it in his face that his Villain Decay has reached the point where he has become nothing more than Sentinel's unwilling dragon.